On the detection and precise localisation of merging black holes events through strong gravitational lensing: Sample and data generation

 \subsection{Mock data generation}

 For each of these physical realisations, a corresponding observed dataset is simulated.
-This includes \begin{enumerate} \item Simulated Euclid-like images were made with \texttt{lenstronomy}\footnote{\texttt{lenstronomy} has numerical issues with image calcuations for sources with very small S\'ersic radii, so in these cases, a point source approximation is made.} \citep{birrerGravitationalLensModeling2015,birrerLenstronomyIIGravitational2021,birrerLenstronomyMultipurposeGravitational2018}.
-Euclid noise levels are described in \cref{sec:euclidsnr}.
-Some example images for the different physical realisations are shown in \cref{fig:panel}. \item A photometric redshift measurement is simulated, assuming a Gaussian error of $\Delta z/ z=0.05$ (this approximately matches the expectations of \citet{euclidcollaborationEuclidPreparationEuclid2020}). {\value{enumi}} \end{enumerate} For the simulations of GW hosts (see \cref{sec:samplegen}), data derived from the GW signals is included: \begin{enumerate} {\value{nameOfYourChoice}} \item Uncertainties due to unmodelled substructure and model imperfections noises are added to the time delays.
-The noise amplitudes are varied: individual arrival times are given Gaussian noise of between 1.5-6\% of the largest time-delay.
-This conservative range is consistent with the expected time delay errors due to substructure \citep{liaoAnomaliesTimeDelays2018,gilmanTDCOSMOIIIDark2020}, and its value depends on the substructure mass spectrum and the line of sight environment. \item GW flux-ratios measurements are added to mimic measurement, microlensing and model errors.
-Individually measured magnifications are given log-normal uncertainties between 10-30\% (so relative magnifications have $\sqrt{2}$ times this error).
-Although exact numbers are unknown, for microlensing + substructure this is viewed as conservative when considering that GWs are not as susceptible to (stellar-mass) microlensing due to waveform suppression \citep{cheungStellarmassMicrolensingGravitational2021}. \citet{janquartFastPreciseMethodology2021}, for example, achieved a \textit{relative} magnification uncertainty of \SI{10}{\percent} for a high-signal event, and $\SI{\sim30}{\percent}$ for a subthreshold event.
-In reality, the scatter due to microlensing will be non-Gaussian, due to the non-linear nature of the substructure, and due to the magnification bias, but these effects are neglected in this work and considered secondary. \item The luminosity distance is drawn from a log-normal distribution around the actual luminosity distance with $\sigma(\ln{d_L}) = 0.4$, which is approximately equal to the errors found on O1-O2 events \citep{abbottProspectsObservingLocalizing2020}.
+This includes \begin{enumerate} \item Simulated \textit{Euclid}-like images were made with \texttt{lenstronomy}\footnote{\texttt{lenstronomy} has numerical issues with image calcuations for sources with very small S\'ersic radii, so in these cases, a point source approximation is made.} \citep{birrerGravitationalLensModeling2015,birrerLenstronomyIIGravitational2021,birrerLenstronomyMultipurposeGravitational2018}. \textit{Euclid} noise levels are described in \cref{sec:euclidsnr}.
+Some example images for the different physical realisations are shown in \cref{fig:panel}. \item A photometric redshift measurement is simulated, assuming a Gaussian error of $\Delta z/ z=0.05$ \cite[this approximately matches the expectations of][]{euclidcollaborationEuclidPreparationEuclid2020}. {\value{enumi}} \end{enumerate} For the simulations of GW hosts (see \cref{sec:samplegen}), data derived from the GW signals is included: \begin{enumerate} {\value{nameOfYourChoice}} \item Uncertainties due to unmodelled substructure and model imperfections noises are added to the time delays and GW flux-ratios.
+Individual arrival times are given Gaussian noise of between 1.5-6\% of the largest time-delay.
+This conservative range is consistent with the expected time delay errors due to substructure \citep{liaoAnomaliesTimeDelays2018,gilmanTDCOSMOIIIDark2020}, and its value depends on the substructure mass spectrum and the line of sight environment.
+Individually measured magnifications are given log-normal uncertainties between 10-30\% (so relative magnifications have $\sqrt{2}$ times this error).\footnote{\citet{janquartFastPreciseMethodology2021}, for example, achieved a \textit{relative} magnification uncertainty of \SI{10}{\percent} for a high-signal event, and $\SI{\sim30}{\percent}$ for a subthreshold event.} Although exact numbers are unknown, for microlensing + substructure this is viewed as conservative when considering that GWs are not as susceptible to (stellar-mass) microlensing due to waveform suppression \citep{cheungStellarmassMicrolensingGravitational2021}.
+In reality, the scatter due to microlensing will be non-Gaussian, due to the non-linear nature of the substructure, and due to the magnification bias, but these effects are neglected in this work and considered secondary. \item The effective luminosity distance $d_L^{\rm eff}$ ($d_L/\mu^{1/2}$) is drawn from a log-normal distribution around the actual luminosity distance with $\sigma(\ln{d_L}) = 0.4$, which is approximately equal to the errors found on O1-O2 events \citep{abbottProspectsObservingLocalizing2020}.
 This is quite conservative, considering that when combining several GW events, the errors will reduce substantially. \item The sky localisation of the lensed GW event is drawn from a two-dimensional Gaussian, enclosing \SI{5}{deg^2} (\SI{90}{\percent}).
 In reality, the uncertainties depend on the orientation of detectors and the quality of the events themselves \citep{abbottProspectsObservingLocalizing2020}, so in \cref{sec:performance}, we vary this localisation precision over a wide range. \end{enumerate}